chrisguest75/docker_examples/41_nodejs_remote_devcontainer/README.md

 You can use the node debugger using the launch.json.

 ## Packaging up for release
+Once you have used the devcontainer to develop the code.
+You now use a different set of containers to package up the final code.
+These are the images you would push.

 ```sh
 # start the packaged version
 docker compose --profile backend up -d